✓ Updated February 2026

 I'm thinking of renting a car.
 Is it essential for getting around Madeira, and what should I know about driving there?

-Renting a car is highly recommended if you want to truly explore beyond Funchal at your own pace.
+Renting a car is highly recommended if you want the freedom to explore beyond Funchal and its immediate surroundings.
 The island's public transport is decent for getting between towns, but it won't get you to many of the stunning viewpoints or trailheads.
-Be prepared for narrow, winding roads, especially in the mountains – they're part of the adventure!
-Stick to the main roads if you're not a confident driver, and always factor in extra time for your journeys.
+Be prepared for narrow, winding roads, especially in the rural areas – they're often steeper than you'd expect!
+Stick to the main roads if you're not a confident driver, and always allow extra time for journeys.

 How many days do you need in Madeira, Portugal?